quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 ---
 ## Pull
-The **push** command is used copy Layer0 configuration files from an S3 bucket.
+The **pull** command is used copy Layer0 configuration files from an S3 bucket.

 ### Usage
 ```